LET THE OUTSIDE IN!

 mirror square to multiply the light effect.

 Others go for a more formal approach to centerpieces.
-We recommend you contact Joanne at Bloomers
+We recommend you contact Elizabeth at Bloomers

 in Roscommon (989-275-4855) if you want some gorgeous centerpieces